-How does Article Forge 2.5 content compare to human-written content?
+How does Article Forge content compare to human-written content?
+A Case Study

-This test was last run on November 12th, 2020 with Article Forge 2.5.Skip to the results
+This test was last run on September 2nd, 2022.Skip to the results

 Given that there is a large range in the quality and price of human-written content, we created a 5-star scoring system.
 In this scoring system, 1-star is the lowest quality, cheapest, human-written content and 5-star content is equivalent to an article published in the New York Times, or similar.

 Our goal is to progressively benchmark against each content level as Article Forge improves.

 The last time we ran this test, Article Forge beat 1-star content written by freelancers.
 So, with our most recent update, we tested Article Forge against 1-star and 2-star human-written content.